Skip to contents

 #> 49600 total bases in 248 reads from 7 samples will be used for learning the error rates.

 If you’re running this with your own data, set ‘where’ to the path of the folder where your FASTQ files are stored.
-If you leave it empty (e.g., run dada2_asvtable()), it will default to your current working directory. (‘chatty’ was set to FALSE because tons of information gets printed to the console otherwise; I’d recommend setting it to TRUE (the default) when you’re processing data for real, as the information is useful, but just too much here.)
+If you leave it empty (e.g., run dada2_asvtable()), it will default to searching in your current working directory. (‘chatty’ was set to FALSE because tons of information gets printed to the console otherwise; I’d recommend setting it to TRUE (the default) when you’re processing data for real, as the information is useful, but just too much here.)

 Let’s take a quick look at what this asvtable looks like (using the tibble::as_tibble() function so it prints more nicely):